hiptest/hiptest-publisher/docs/handlebars.md

 ### Whitespaces

-Handlebars is designed to generate HTML code, where white spaces and line returns do not really count.
+Handlebars is designed to generate HTML code, where white spaces and line returns do not really matter.
 With Zest-publisher, we generate code that will be interpreted or compiled, so those characters might be important (for example in python, indentation defines block of code).

 This explains why templates might look a bit bulky.
 For the same reason, there is no indentation of the handlebars code.
 It would look way nicer, but the output code would have a really weird indentation.